Chief Buffalo Child Long Lance: Early life and education

 Long had ambitions that were larger than what he saw of his future in Winston, where his father Joseph S. Long was a janitor in the school system.
 In that segregated society, African Americans had limited opportunities.
 Long first left North Carolina to portray Indian characters in a "Wild West Show".
 During this time he continued to build upon his (later proven to be fraudulent) stories of being Cherokee.

 In 1909, Long claimed to be half Cherokee when he applied to the Carlisle Indian Industrial School and was accepted.
 He also lied about his age to gain admission.
-He graduated in 1912 at the top of his class, which included prominent Native Americans such as Jim Thorpe and Robert Geronimo, a son of the famous Apache warrior.
+He graduated in 1912 at the top of his class, which included prominent Native Americans such as Jim Thorpe and Robert Geronimo, a son of the famous Chiricahua-Apache warrior Geronimo.

 Long entered the St. John's and Manlius Military academies in Manlius, New York with a full musical scholarship, based on his performance at the Carlisle School.